jpweytjens/johannesweytjens.be/publications/index.md

 using bank transactions</a><br>
 (with Selien De Schryder, Nikolaos Koutounidis and Koen Schoors)<br>
 _Journal of Macroeconomics (2025)_<br>
+4. <a href ="https://wps-feb.ugent.be/Papers/wp_24_1093.pdf"> Tracking Demographic and Financial Trends in Renewable Energy Cooperative Membership in Belgium using Survey and Bank Transaction Data</a><br>
+(with Melita Van Steenberghe, Aislinn D'hulster, Marten Ovaere and Koen Schoors)<br>
+_Nature Humanities and Social Sciences Communications (2025)_<br>

 ### Book chapters
 1. <a href="https://gompel-svacina.eu/product/artificiele-intelligentie-en-maatschappij/">"AI en de Arbeidsmarkt"</a><br>